-LivingWell is KEHP's voluntary wellness program available to all persons who enroll in a KEHP health insurance plan and their enrolled spouse.
+LivingWell is KEHP's voluntary wellness program available to all persons who enroll in a KEHP health insurance plan and their enrolled spouses.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease.
 Those federal rules include the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you choose to participate in the wellness program, you will be asked to complete a voluntary health assessment or "HA" that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
-In lieu of completing an HA, you may complete a biometric screening, which will include a blood test to check your cholesterol and blood glucose levels.
-You are not required to complete the HA or to participate in the biometric screening or any other medical examination.
-However, employees who choose to participate in the LivingWell wellness program will receive an incentive in the form of discounted employee premium contributions for your health insurance coverage.
-Although you are not required to complete the HA or participate in the biometric screening, only employees who do so will receive the discounted health insurance premiums.
+You are not required to complete the HA; however, employees who choose to participate in the LivingWell wellness program will receive an incentive in the form of discounted employee premium contributions for your health insurance coverage.
+Although you are not required to complete the HA, only employees who do so will receive the discounted health insurance premiums.